Zhoushan Zhejiang, China Travel Guide

 Zhoushan's maritime activities drive its economy.
 Shenjiamen provides a lively glimpse into a working a port for fishing, renowned for its fresh seafood and evening promenades.
 The daily catch arriving at this bustling port shapes local life plus culinary arts.

-Sacred Buddhist site with ancient temples, majestic Guanyin statue, and tranquil atmosphere.
+Sacred Buddhist site featuring old temples, majestic Guanyin statue, and tranquil atmosphere.

 Connected by bridge, featuring sandy beaches and scenic parks for leisure.

-A lively working fishing port, famous for fresh seafood and promenades.
+A lively working a harbor for fishing boats, famous for fresh seafood and promenades.

 The administrative center, boasting historical streets and museums.